kylezs/elastic-fleet/docs/how-to-use/using-kibana.md

 ## How to save a new group of emails

-1. Enter into the table visualisation.
+1. Enter into the table dashboard.
 And ensure the time frame (top right of screen) is set to a relative date 1 week ago.
-This may already be done for you.
+This is likely already done for you.
 See screenshot:

 ![timeframe](../images/timeFrame.png)